 Several campsites and three rental cabins face the scenic river.
 During the year, you can fish, swim and raft, or walk the Riverview Nature Trail.
 The river offers some of the finest fall and winter salmon and steelhead fishing on the south coast.
 You can plunk from the bank or try your luck on a drift boat.
 Throughout spring and summer you may see scampering squirrels, soaring osprey, or a family of river otters frolicking in the water.

 The northern-most redwood grove in the U.S. can be found at the end of the Riverview Nature Trail by crossing the North Bank Road and hiking the 1-mile U.S. Forest Service Redwood Loop.

-New for 2021: Most campsites are now on the reservation system for stays May through September and are first-come, first-served the rest of the year.
+Most campsites are now on the reservation system for stays May 16 through October and are first-come, first-served the rest of the year.
 Book campsites, cabins and day-use facilities up to six months in advance through our partner site, oregonstateparks.reserveamerica.com.

 Universal Access: One campsite, one cabin and one picnic area are accessible to campers with disabilities.